sysid/bkmr-nvim/README.md

 - **Visual Snippet Management**: Browse and select snippets using fzf-lua or builtin selector
 - **Rich Editing Interface**: Edit snippets in vsplit with template format matching `bkmr edit`

+The bkmr LSP completion system works by:
+1. Filetype detection: Automatically uses your current buffer's filetype to filter snippets
+2. Tag-based filtering: Snippets must be tagged with both _snip_ AND the language name (e.g., make)
+3. LSP activation: The LSP only attaches to buffers with filetypes in the configured list

+### Example
+Make a bkmr snippet `target` availabe in nvim buffer for `Makefile`:

+1. Enable LSP for Makefiles

+Add 'make' to the filetypes configuration so the LSP attaches to Makefile buffers.

+2. Tag `target` correctly

+Your `target` snippet needs proper tags to appear in Makefile completion:
+- Option A: Tag it as make,_snip_ (Makefile-only)
+- Option B: Tag it as universal,_snip_ (appears in all languages with auto-comment translation)
+- Option C: Tag it as make,bash,shell,_snip_ (appears in Makefiles and shell scripts)

 ## Requirements

 - Neovim 0.8+